dmolsen/Detector/README.md

 ## Adding Detector to Your Application ##

-Detector has not been thoroughly tested yet so I wouldn't include it in anything production or anywhere near production.
+Detector has not been thoroughly tested yet so I wouldn't include it in anything production nor anything near production.
 If you do want to try it out you should:

-1. Copy the `Detector` directory found in the `lib` directory to your project.
+1. Copy the `Detector` directory found in the `lib` directory into your project.
-2. Make sure the directories `user-agents-core` & `user-agents-extended` are writable by your web server.
+2. Make sure the Detector directories `user-agents-core` & `user-agents-extended` are writable by your web server.
+3. Include `<?php require('path/to/Detector/Detector.php');>` at the very start of your script.
-3. Copy `features.js.php` _(found in `js-include`)_ to a public directory and reference it in the `<head>` of your application.
+4. Copy `features.js.php` _(found in `js-include`)_ to a public directory and reference it in the `<head>` of your HTML.

+In order to access the browser features you can use the `$ua` object in the same way that you would have used the `Modernizr` object on the client:

+    if ($ua->svg) {
+        ...
+    } elseif ($ua->canvas) {
+        ...
+    }

+See the Modernizr [documents](www.modernizr.com/docs/) for all of the features that are tested and available through with Detector.

+Some features, (in particular `video`, `audio`, `input`, and `inputtypes`) have sub-features, so these are available as nested PHP objects:

+    if ($ua->inputtypes->search) {
+        print "<input type='search' ...";
+    } else {
+        print "<input type='text' ...";
+    }

+All features and sub-features are returned as integer `1` or `0` for `true` or `false`, so they can be used in logical evaluations in PHP.

-## Adding Your Own Tests ##
+## Adding Your Own Modernizr Tests ##

-Tests for Detector are broken down into three types: `Core`, `Extended`, and `Per Request`.
+Modernizr-based tests for Detector are broken down into three types: `Core`, `Extended`, and `Per Request`.
 Modifying Core tests should be avoided.
-Obviously at v0.1 it's not a huge deal but going forward I hope those can be firmed up into a standard.
+Obviously at v0.1 it's not a huge deal but going forward I hope those tests can be firmed up into a standard.

 ### Extended Tests ###

-Extended tests are meant to be those tests that, when sending out the full suite of Modernizr tests, get run along-side core.
+Extended tests are tests that, when sending out the full suite of Modernizr tests, get run along-side Core tests but are instead saved to their own user-agent profile.
+They're meant to provide developers with a way to add their own Core-like tests but in a way that allows Core to be a standard.
 To add your own Extended tests simply follow the [Modernizr.addTest() format](http://www.modernizr.com/docs/#addtest) and put them in `modernizr/extended/`.
 The names of the tests should start with `extended-` so that their values get put into the appropriate `user-agent` file.
+The string `extended-` is stripped from the test name when placing it in session.

 ### Per Request Tests ###

-Per Request tests are ones that get run on every request the browser sends.
+Per Request tests are tests that get run on every request the browser sends.
 I'm not sure they'll operate this way in the future.
-They're supposed to capture information for tests like DPI since that kind of feature changes on a per device basis versus a per browser basis.
+They were designed to capture features that change on a per device basis versus a per browser basis.
+An example of this would be device pixel ratio.
 To add your own Per Request tests simply follow the [Modernizr.addTest() format](http://www.modernizr.com/docs/#addtest) and put them in `modernizr/perrequest/`.
 The names of the tests should start with `pr-` so that their values are not added to any of the `user-agent` files.
+The string `pr-` is stripped from the test name when placing it in session.

 ## Future Plans ##

-At some point I would like to see the following implemented with this project:
+At some point I would like to see the following features implemented with this project:

 * sampling so that features can be checked continuously
 * versioning of the core tests
+* an API format so that Detector can be a standalone repository for users
 * a separate repository for the core user agent files so that user agent data can be shared with others. it would also open up the possibility for pull requests so many people could share their information.

 That last point is very important to me and one of the real benefits of a project like Detector.

+## Credits ##

+First and foremost thanks to James Pearce for putting together [modernizr-server](https://github.com/jamesgpearce/modernizr-server) and giving me a great base to work from.
+I also took some of the copy from his README and used it in the section, "Adding Detector to Your Application."
+Also, thanks to the guys behind [Modernizr](http://www.modernizr.com/) (Faruk Ateş, Paul Irish, & Alan Sexton) for giving developers the ability to expand Modernizr via `Modernizr.addTest()`.